 Compare Office365 Group features on different platforms (Outlook 2016, OWA, iOS, Android, etc.)

+When working with O365 Group's calendars - remember that an O365 Group's calendar is not accessible to external guests.
+They will get invites emailed to them but won't be able to access it from the Calendar link.
 To separate your own personal calendar entries from a group (or multiple groups you may belong to), instead of creating a calendar entry in your own calendar and inviting others, create it in the group's shared calendar.
 Members of your group will then receive a calendar invite (external guests will receive it in their inbox) and they can also separate calendar invites from you and from the shared group.
 Remember that external guests access calendar invites different.

 If you simply want to view the group's calendar by itself from Outlook 2016, browse to your group found under Groups in the left menu and select your group.
 It will bring up the group's inbox.
 At the top, select Calendar and it will bring up just the group's calendar by itself: